mahamm9/COMP3766-Project-Implementation-/README.md

 By: Maham Mahmood and Maiza Asif.

 This repository contains the code and implementation for our PUMA 560 robot arm.
 This repo was taken from SantiagoRG2401/puma560.
 The main movement logic can be found in control.py file.
+To run this project, these are the commands to follow: catkin_make roslaunch